-Columbia’s student housing is reserved for full-time MDIV, MAPT, and MA(TS) students.
+Student housing is available for all full-time MDIV, MAPT, and MA(TS) students.
 Full-time ThM students may be eligible for housing as space permits.
 The Admissions Office distributes housing application forms to admitted students.
-Students should apply for housing as early as possible following acceptance and should direct all inquiries about housing to the Business Office.
+Students should apply as early as possible following acceptance and should direct all inquiries to the Business Office.
 For students who prefer to live off-campus, numerous housing options are within easy commuting distance.

 This residence hall offers efficiencies, suites, and individual rooms, all with private baths.
 Most single rooms are fully furnished.
 Furnished suites consist of two rooms and a private bath.
 Efficiency apartments are unfurnished and available to single students if these units have not been assigned to married students.
-Click here for sample floor plans.
+Sample Floor Plans Here

 New Residence Hall

 This building contains one-bedroom apartments for singles, two- and four-bedroom apartments that can be shared by full-time students, as well as suites and studios.
 All units include private bathrooms (one per bedroom).
 Apartments have full kitchens, including refrigerators and microwave ovens.
 The new residence hall is a “green” facility designed and constructed to achieve LEED certification.
 LEED (Leadership in Energy and Environmental Design) Green Building Rating System is the nationally accepted benchmark for the design, construction, and operation of high performance green buildings.
 Sample Floor Plans Here

 Note: Students who live in single rooms and suites are required to participate in the standard meal plan (15 meals per week).